fedidat/HexoSite/source/_posts/453-better-analytics.md

 sudo apt-get install goaccess
 ```

-Then, if you use Apache or Nginx like 99% of users, you can do the following to get a command-like ncurses report (make sure to `chmod` the logging folder, e.g /var/log/apache/ or /var/log/nginx/):
+Then, if you use Apache or Nginx like 99% of owners, you can do the following to get a command-like ncurses report (make sure to `chmod` the logging folder, e.g /var/log/apache/ or /var/log/nginx/):

 ``` bash
 goaccess access.log -c --log-format=COMBINED